informatics-isi-edu/deriva-py/cli/doc/acl_config.md

 ```

 then it's possible that the change to the table ACL will occur before the change to the column ACL, temporarily exposing the table and all its columns.
-The solution is to either run `acl_config` in two passes, first adding restrictions and then removing them, or using some other mechanism (such as iptables) to restrict access while changes are made.
+The solution is to run `acl_config` in two passes, first adding the new restrictions and then removing the old ones.